-LANDSCAPE ARCHITECT shall perform services and deliverables for the delivery of the Elysian Park Master Plan, as listed below as paragraphs (a.) through (p.) and further detailed in Tasks I through VIII below.
+LANDSCAPE ARCHITECT shall perform services and deliverables for the delivery of the South Griffith Park Master Plan, as listed below as paragraphs (a.) through (p.) and further detailed in Tasks I through VIII below.

 - a.
-Assemble a comprehensive team of expert professionals for the execution of an Elysian Park Master Plan, as described in this RFP. - b.
-Coordinate all subcontractor services needed to complete the work and allow sufficient time to review and correct the work of subcontractors prior to submission of all deliverables.
-All meetings that Landscape Architect is required to attend shall also include subcontractors as appropriate.
+Assemble a comprehensive team of expert professionals for the execution of an South Griffith Park Master Plan, as described in this RFP. - b.
+Coordinate all sub-consultant services needed to complete the work and allow sufficient time to review and correct the work of subconsultants prior to submission of all deliverables.
+All meetings that Landscape Architect is required to attend shall also include subconsultants as appropriate.
 Landscape Architect shall include a proposed limit of staff for all meetings outlined in this RFP. - c.
-Provide an experienced Project Manager who will oversee the design team on a day-to-day basis for the duration of the task, and who will coordinate closely with RAP's Project Manager.
+Provide an experienced Project Manager who will oversee the consultant team on a day-to-day basis for the duration of the task, and who will coordinate closely with RAP's Project Manager.
 This coordination will include regular phone calls and email correspondence. - d.
-Coordinate all work activities with the RAP Project Manager, which includes but is not limited to: coordination of all meetings; preparation of meeting materials and meeting minutes for meetings outlined here; organization of deliverables; identification of areas of concern; providing recommended solutions to such areas of concern that arise; providing sufficient contractor resources; management of subcontractors; following the RAP Project Manager's directions; providing feedback, and coordination of all other matters related to the development of the Master Plan and all components outlined here. - e.
-Attend coordination meetings anticipated to be held once every two weeks with RAP's Project Management team.
-Steering Committee (SC) meetings are anticipated to be held once every month over the course of the Draft Master Plan; and once every 3-4 months over the course of the Final Master Plan. - f.
+Coordinate all work activities with the RAP Project Manager, which includes but is not limited to: coordination of all meetings; preparation of meeting materials and meeting minutes for meetings outlined here; organization of deliverables; identification of areas of concern; providing recommended solutions to such areas of concern that arise; providing sufficient consultant resources; management of subconsultants; following the RAP Project Manager's directions; providing feedback; and coordination of all other matters related to the development of the Master Plan and all components outlined here. - e.
+Attend coordination meetings anticipated to be held once every two weeks with RAP's Project Management team, and once every month with the Technical Advisory Committee (TAC) and separately with the Steering Committee (SC). - f.
 Expert facilitation of the public meeting process. - g.
 Coordinate and facilitate community meetings and engagement functions. - h.
-Develop an inclusive community engagement program that may include but not be limited to public workshops, focus group meetings, surveys, and participatory exercises.
+Develop a public engagement program that may include, but not be limited to, public workshops, focus group meetings, surveys, and participatory exercises.
 Landscape Architect shall also work with RAP to update and maintain a project website.
 Prepare project information sheets, proper public meeting notifications, and other informational public materials as required.
 Prepare public presentations, renderings, physical models, digital fly-throughs, graphics and presentation materials for community meetings in collaboration with the RAP Project Manager.

 - i.
 Management of the stakeholder and community information and input process, including public meetings, surveys, online communications, press releases, and the creation and maintenance of the project website. - j.
 Formulation of and completion of appropriate technical studies, and visual and design studies and analyses required to support the Master Plan process and to support the conclusions that result from the work. - k.
-Prepare a Strategic Action Plan for the implementation of short-term (0-3 years), near-term (5-10 years) and long-term (10-20 years) recommended projects, tasks, and programming based on the input from community members, stakeholders, and RAP staff. - l.
-Production of graphs, renderings, site plans, and other physical, visual and graphic material that can be used to explain the process and the conclusions to the public and to policy makers. - m.
+Production of graphs, renderings, site plans, and other physical, visual and graphic material that can be used to explain the process and the conclusions to the public and to policy makers. - l.
+Identification of grants to apply for, as well as assistance writing applications for grants. - m.
 Authorship of the Master Plan in draft and final form, with associated visuals and with a final, comprehensive list of reference documents and work products.
 A final visual Master Plan presentation must also be created and presented.
 The final Master Plan document should be print ready and formatted to be effectively posted on the project website. - n.
 Submit monthly progress reports (actual work vs. planned work), in accordance with the work plan and schedule.
 Update the work plan and schedule as needed. - o.
 Submit timely invoices, with updated Business Inclusion Program utilization profiles corresponding to each invoice. - p.
 Provide all documentation in electronic format.